 For the enterprise, Cresta’s impact is immediate.
 Large enterprise sales teams with hundreds of agents currently use Cresta to capture expert behavior and dramatically increase revenue, improve conversion, and accelerate agent on-boarding.
 By helping agents expertly navigate customer interactions, Cresta has been able to close the 3x performance gap between the lowest and highest performing agents.

-We are absolutely excited for the road ahead!
-If you are interested building systems that learn by example, please consider applying for a role on our team!
+We are absolutely excited about the road ahead!
+If you are interested in building systems that learn by example, please consider applying for a role on our team!

 Thanks to Andrej Karpathy, Alex Roe, Navjot Matharu, Sophia Arakelyan, and Osman Javed for their reviews.